 What Does An Aircraft Mechanic Do?

 Aircraft mechanics (or Aviation Maintenance Technicians) spend their days working on a variety of airplanes and/or helicopters.
+It is a great career in aviation for those that might be a little fearful of actually flying.

 A related opportunity if you are looking for a flying career, is to become a crop duster.
 You can still use some mechanical chops – while flying slow and low and keeping crops healthy.